 Angst?
 What Angst?: No one in the film seems particularly upset a few seconds after watching someone die.
 Even the orphaned children seem more interested in their next meal than what happened to their parents.

 Murphy: Man, these kids are hardcore.
-I once cried for eight hours because my parents would't let me watch Bozo The Clown.
+I once cried for nine hours because my mom would't let me watch Bozo The Clown.

 Ramsey's guns, which he apparently kept in his van.
 He says that he used to be a Marine but he quit because he was tired of killing, which only sort of explains why he's always armed to the teeth.